DieselAnalytics/PowerBI_R/README.md

-# PowerBI & R Examples from PASS Summit
+# Power BI & R Examples from PASS Summit

 At PASS Summit 2017, @PatrickDBA and @MrDataGeek gave a presentation demostrating how ways to perform data wrangling tasks using both Power Query (M) & R. In this repo you will find a RTVS solution that